Empty

 • Develop an information-led culture and operating model which enables proactive and preventative care.

-Step one: Implement open architecture technology to be flexible and adaptable to change.
+To be flexible and adaptable to change.

 The foundation of a TEC service is the technology that the service is reliant upon.
 Those responsible for selecting technology need to choose to invest in open or closed technology infrastructure.